opensemanticsearch/open-semantic-search/docs/solr-relevance-ranking-analysis/README.md

-This Python Django based Open Source tool and web user interface (UI) for easier [Solr Relevancy](https://wiki.apache.org/solr/SolrRelevancyFAQ) analysis helps while search relevance tuning and relevancy ranking debugging.
+This Python Django based Open Source tool and web user interface (UI) allows for easier [Solr Relevancy](https://wiki.apache.org/solr/SolrRelevancyFAQ) analysis and is helpful while one is performing search relevance tuning and relevancy ranking debugging.

-Therefore the tool summarize and visualize the relevance ranking and scoring by [field boosts](https://lucene.apache.org/solr/guide/7_6/the-dismax-query-parser.html#qf-query-fields-parameter) (qf), term weights (TF/IDF) and [boost function](https://lucene.apache.org/solr/guide/7_6/the-dismax-query-parser.html#bf-boost-functions-parameter) (bf) score of documents found by an Apache Solr search query.
+The tool summarizes and visualizes the relevance ranking and scoring by [field boosts](https://lucene.apache.org/solr/guide/7_6/the-dismax-query-parser.html#qf-query-fields-parameter) (qf), term weights (TF/IDF) and the [boost function](https://lucene.apache.org/solr/guide/7_6/the-dismax-query-parser.html#bf-boost-functions-parameter) (bf) score of documents found by an Apache Solr search query.

 ## Usage